Feeding your baby: 1–2 years

 Your child can take between three quarters to one cup of food three to four times a day, plus one to two snacks between meals.

 If you’re not breastfeeding, he’ll need to eat more often.
-At 1 year, about the time he’s starting to walk, your child's feeding schedule should include four to five meals a day, plus two healthy snacks.
+At 1 year, about the time he’s starting to walk, your child should eat four to five meals a day, plus two healthy snacks.
 Milk products are a very important part of your child’s diet – give him one or two cups of milk a day.

 Foods to avoid